-You can’t really blame Disney, which owns Lucasfilm, the studio that produces the Star Wars movies.
+Aside from the problem of the tokenistic two-second kiss between unknown characters being merely queerbaiting, you can’t really blame Disney, which owns Lucasfilm, the studio that produces the Star Wars movies.
 They’re just looking after their bottomline, after all.
 In censoring its film, albeit by cutting mere seconds of footage, Disney was simply reacting to the Singapore government’s long-standing LGBT censorship policy.

 In Singapore, where gay sex is illegal, movies that depict queer characters or queer romances usually receive at least an M18 rating, or an R21 rating if the LGBT content is considered egregious enough.
 (Only people above the ages of 18 or 21 can watch movies with such ratings.)
 Such content is censored from TV shows too.

 These censorship rules are based on the idea that media content should not “promote homosexual lifestyles” – that seeing gay characters onscreen will turn children gay – which is, of course, rubbish.